alxrguz/ALRadioButtons/README.md

 #### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate SnapKit into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate ALRadioButtons into your project manually.
 Put `Source/ALRadioButtons` folder in your Xcode project.